 Iris Nebula

-In the northern sky, amidst the stars that form a quiet, twinkling canvas at night, lie numerous fascinating constellations (Photo 1).
-Among them, it's impossible not to notice Ursa Minor — the Little Bear, or the Little Dipper — which, although less striking in appearance than its larger counterpart, Ursa Major, plays a crucial role in celestial navigation.
-It is home to Polaris, or the North Star (α Ursae Minoris), a star positioned so close to the celestial pole that it appears nearly motionless in the sky.
-Its constancy has made it a reliable guide for sailors, travelers, and astronomers throughout the ages.
+In the northern sky, among the stars that create a quiet, twinkling canvas at night, lie many fascinating constellations (Photo 1).
+Among them, Ursa Minor, the Little Bear or Little Dipper, stands out.
+Though less striking than its larger counterpart, Ursa Major, it plays a crucial role in celestial navigation.
+Ursa Minor is home to Polaris, the North Star (α Ursae Minoris), positioned so close to the celestial pole that it appears almost motionless in the sky.
+Its steadiness has made it a trusted guide for sailors, travelers, and astronomers throughout history.

-Nearby lies the constellation Draco — the Dragon.
+Nearby lies the constellation Draco, the Dragon.
 It is often identified with Ladon (Gr. Λάδων), the mythical serpent who guarded the garden of the Hesperides and the golden apple tree given to Hera as a wedding gift.
 This constellation was known to many ancient cultures.
 About 80 stars within Draco are visible to the naked eye.
-In Poland, Draco can be observed year-round, although it's best viewed during the spring and summer months.
+In Poland, Draco can be observed year-round, although it is best viewed during the spring and summer months.

-Another constellation visible in this region is Camelopardalis — the Giraffe.
+Another constellation visible in this region is Camelopardalis, the Giraffe.
 Though it lacks particularly bright stars, it makes up for this with its vast coverage of the sky.
-It's considered one of the younger constellations, introduced in 1613 by the Dutch astronomer, geographer, and clergyman Petrus Plancius.
-He designated this area of the sky — once believed by the ancient Greeks to be nearly starless — by connecting fainter stars, none brighter than fourth magnitude.
+It is considered one of the younger constellations, introduced in 1613 by the Dutch astronomer, geographer, and clergyman Petrus Plancius.
+He designated this area of the sky, once believed by the ancient Greeks to be nearly starless, by connecting fainter stars, none brighter than fourth magnitude.
 For persistent stargazers, Camelopardalis presents a delightful challenge and a good exercise in navigating the dimmer regions of the celestial sphere.

 Near Cepheus lies our main object of interest: the Iris Nebula, also known as NGC 7023.
 This reflection nebula is located within the boundaries of the Cepheus constellation and was discovered on October 18, 1794, by William Herschel.
 It is situated about 1,400 light-years from Earth.